PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-MultiIndexing.md

 ```
 Recall  a pandas index is  simply a method to assign labels to rows.
 In this example statement <span class='coding'>df.columns</span> returns the DataFrame column labels.
 In this case, a Python list of lists which are the unique levels from the <span class="coding">MultiIndex</span> assigned as columns.

 The labels return a Python list of lists referencing these levels on the index, in this case, two levels.
-The statement <span class='coding'>df.columns.levels[0] </span>
+Like peeling an onion, we start from the outer layer.

-returns a Python list of column lables used in the outer-most level of the hierarchical index.
+The statement <span class='coding'>df.columns.levels[0] </span> returns a Python list of column labels used in the outer-most level of the hierarchical index.
 The statement <span class="coding">df.columns.levels[1]</span> returns the inner-most level of the hierarchical index.

 Whether assigned to the DataFrame rows or columns,  a hierarchical index can have a arbitrary number of levels.
 To further understand MultiIndexes we construct a more elaborate DataFrame.